ibm-cloud-docs/monitoring/change_agent.md

 {:tip: .tip}
 {:download: .download}

-# Customizing the Linux and container Sysdig agents
+# Customizing Linux Sysdig agents
 {: #change_agent}

 By default, the Sysdig agent collects data from a range of platforms and applications.
 You can edit the agent config file to change its default behavior, and include or exclude data.
 You can customize the Sysdig agent configuration file to include custom metrics such as JMX, StatsD, and Prometheus.
 You also can filter out metrics and containers.